Briefs Series Approach About Request a Briefing

 VIII

 Most dashboards lie.
 They show green when things are red.
 They hide what they don't know.
-They present confidence they haven't earned.
+They present confidence they have not earned.

 Convergence refuses to lie.